Welcome to FCC Veteran and Military Services (VMS). We are excited to work with you as you pursue your educational and career goals.

 - Montgomery GI Bill ®Active Duty (MGIB Chapter 30) Tuition Assistance Top Up : Tuition Assistance TOP-UP was authorized by Public Law 106-398 and allows VA Education benefits to cover the out of pocket costs for courses partially paid by Tuition Assistance.
 Tuition Assistance TOP-UP can only be paid to claimants receiving the Montgomery GI Bill ® – Active Duty (MGIB-AD / Chapter 30) benefit.

-- VA Vocational Rehabilitation and Employment (Chapter 31): You may be eligible for VR&E benefits and services if you are an active duty service member and you meet at least one of the requirements listed below.
+- Veteran Readiness and Employment (Chapter 31): You may be eligible for VR&E benefits and services if you are an active duty service member and you meet at least one of the requirements listed below.

 - You have a 20% or higher pre-discharge disability rating (memorandum rating) and will soon leave the military, or